Research

 How Should We Design Parental Leave Policies?
 Evidence from Two Reforms in Italy (Job Market Paper) [New Draft coming soon!]

 Selected project for VisitINPS Fellowship on gender inequalities.
 Recipient of the Policy Impacts Early-Career Scholars Grant.
 Winner of the "Carlo Dell'Aringa Young Labor Economists Award 2021".
+Winner of the "IIPF Young Economist Award 2024".

 In the media: Il Bo Live